jfiander/jokes/Green Golfballs.md

 ## Jack's Sixth Birthday

-- Introduce Jack and his dad
-- Recently lost his mom
-- Dad offers anything for his birthday to help him feel better
-- Asks for one green golfball
-- Dad asks why
-- Jack says he'll tell him when the time is right

 Jack and his dad live in a nice house in a quiet suburb.
 Jack's mom died a few months ago, so he's still pretty upset about that.
 His birthday is coming up, so his dad makes him an offer.

 "Jack, your birthday is coming up.
 To help you feel jsut a little bit better after we lost mom, I'd like to buy you something for your birthday.
 It can be anything at all.
 Just name it, and I'll get it for you."